-Automatic transmission/transaxle diagnosis and service.
+Transmission/transaxle diagnosis and service.
 Principles of planetary gear power flow, valve body, torque converter, and computer control.
 Operation, diagnosis, service and repair of manual transmission, transaxle, and clutch systems.
 Students perform a number of tasks and diagnostic tests on a variety of vehicle makes.
-Prerequisites: AT 100 or AT 107; AT 101 and AT 113; WMATH 100 or concurrent enrollment.
+Prerequisite or concurrent enrollment: AT 100 or 107; AT 121 and WMATH 100.